Saaifbanday/Docs-Test-Amplify/Writerside/topics/Variance.md

 To analyse it in BioStat Prime user must follow the steps as given.

+Steps
-__Load the dataset -> Click on the analysis tab in main menu -> Select variance -> The variance tab leads to Bartlett’s test -> In the dialog select the variable and options according to the requirement -> Execute the dialog.__
+: __Load the dataset -> Click on the analysis tab in main menu -> Select variance -> The variance tab leads to Bartlett’s test -> In the dialog select the variable and options according to the requirement -> Execute the dialog.__

 ![alt text](screenshots/image148.png){ width="700" }{ border-effect="rounded" }